Edward E. Toutant Graduate Fellowship Endowment Announced

 The Department of Mechanical Engineering is pleased to announce the creation of the Edward E. Toutant Graduate Fellowship.
 This fellowship will be used to attract and support highly qualified applicants to the Ph.D. program in mechanical engineering, with the first awardee to be admitted in the fall semester, 2020.

-The fellowship was created in memory of Ed Toutant through the generosity of his family, many of whom are Speed School graduates.
-This includes Claire Toutant MD & Patricia Dailey MD, Bill Toutant, Anne & Kevin O’Connell, Amy & Ed Binford, and Roy & Susan Toutant, Lucie & Ronnie Mohr, and Sally & David Campbell (’78).
+The fellowship was created in memory of Ed Toutant through the generosity of his family, several of whom are Speed School graduates.
+Ed’s family includes Claire Toutant MD & Patricia Dailey MD, Bill Toutant, Anne & Kevin O’Connell, Amy & Ed Binford, and Roy (’77) & Susan (’77) Toutant, Lucie & Ronnie Mohr, and Sally & David Campbell (’78).
 Graduates of Speed School are noted.

 Ed Toutant was born in Annapolis, MD.
 After a family move to Louisville, he graduated from Trinity High School and then enrolled in Speed School.
 He earned his B.S. and M.Eng. in Mechanical Engineering in 1973 and 1974, respectively.
 He also earned an M.B.A. from Xavier.
 He began his engineering career at IBM in Lexington before his work took him to Austin, TX, where he lived for 42 years.

 He continued to work at IBM until his retirement in 2003.
-Though he continued to live in Austin, he remained close to his family members many of whom remained in Louisville.
-Ed passed away on November 6, 2018 after struggling with brain cancer.
+Though he continued to live in Austin, he remained close to his family members most of whom remain in Louisville.
+Ed passed away on November 6, 2018 after a battle with brain cancer.